aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/400-lab-04-mappings.md

 See `code/40-cloudformation-features/05-lab04-Mapping-Solution.yaml` for the full solution.
 {{% /expand%}}

+### Deploy the solution

+Now that you have added a Mappings section to your template, deploy it again using the console.

 ## Conclusion

 In this lab, you used mappings to create flexible CloudFormation templates.
 Use Mappings to configure properties